oVirt/ovirt-site/source/develop/release-management/features/ovirt-ovn-provider.md

 ## OVN Architecture (mapped to oVirt)

-A detailed description of OVN can be found here: [OSN Integration](http://openvswitch.org/support/dist-docs-2.5/ovn-architecture.7.html)
+A detailed description of OVN can be found here: [OVN Integration](http://openvswitch.org/support/dist-docs-2.5/ovn-architecture.7.html)

 OVN components can be divided into two groups:
 - OVN central server